hekiller88/Android-Project/README.md

   I only include the most import files which are located in `../app/src/main`.

-  These files included:
+  These files included
     - AndroidMainfest.xml
     - Java Files (modulo part)
     - Resouce File(picture, sounds, layout...)